 Make a House a Home

-Fosse Park is delighted to announce that it has chosen Leicester based charity, Action Homeless, as its official ‘charity of the year’ and is launching an initiative in partnership with the organisation to help raise much-needed funds.
+Fosse Park is delighted to announce that it has chosen Leicester based charity, Action Homeless, as its official ‘charity of the year’ and is launching an initiative in partnership with the organisation to help raise funds.

 “Make a House a Home” campaign has been created to encourage people to donate in support of local women and their children who have experienced domestic violence and abuse, or for those who find themselves in a housing crisis.

 Last year alone Action Homeless provided emergency housing and specialist support to over 400 people across the City and County.
 In creating this partnership, Fosse Park will now be working tirelessly to drive both awareness and much-needed funds for the charity.

 Action Homeless is an organisation, Adrian Young - Fosse Park centre manager - feels extremely passionate about.
 Last Christmas he staged his very own sit out to help raise its profile as well as encourage donations.
 He said: “I was originally inspired to do this as I saw it as a fantastic opportunity in which to talk to members of the community about homelessness”.